-3.2 REQUIRED REVIEW
+4.2 REQUIRED REVIEW

-- 3.2.1 Before submitting a proposal, each Offeror must thoroughly and carefully examine this RFP, any attachment, addendum, and other relevant document, to ensure Offeror understands the requirements of the RFP.
-Offeror must also become familiar with State, local and Federal laws, statutes, ordinances, rules, and regulations that may in any manner affect cost, progress, or performance of the work required. - 3.2.2 Should Offeror find defects and questionable or objectionable items in the RFP, Offeror must notify DBEDT in writing prior to the deadline for written questions as stated in SECTION 1.5 RFP Schedule and Significant Dates, as may be amended.
+- 4.2.1 Before submitting a proposal, each Offeror must thoroughly and carefully examine this RFP, any attachments, addenda, and other relevant documents, to ensure Offeror understands the requirements of the RFP.
+Offeror must also become familiar with state, local, and federal laws, statutes, ordinances, rules, and regulations that may in any manner affect cost, progress, or performance of the work required. - 4.2.2 Should Offeror find defects and questionable or objectionable items in the RFP, Offeror must notify HSEO in writing prior to the deadline for written questions as stated in Section 1.5 RFP Schedule and Significant Dates, as may be amended.
 This will allow the issuance of any necessary corrections and/or amendments to the RFP by addendum and mitigate reliance on a defective solicitation and distribution of proposal(s) upon which award could not be made.

-3.3 PROPOSAL PREPARATION COSTS
+4.3 PROPOSAL PREPARATION COSTS